Lynette Gibson McElhaney

-Lynette Gibson McElhaney is an American politician and member of the Oakland City Council in Oakland, California.
+Lynette Gibson McElhaney is an American politician and former member of the Oakland City Council in Oakland, California.
 She was elected to her first term holding the District 3 Oakland City Council seat in 2012 after the retirement of four-term incumbent Nancy Nadel.
 In 2015, she was named one of San Francisco Business Times' "most influential women in Bay Area business" and was reelected to City Council in 2016.

 Early life and professional career

 Lynette Gibson McElhaney is a first generation Californian born and raised in San Diego, a child of Southern migrants.
 Her father Eddie Gibson (deceased), was a union machinist and her mother Barbara Gibson (deceased), retired as a telecommunications worker.

 Education

 McElhaney holds a B.A in political science from University of California Berkeley.
 In addition to her work as an elected leader she is a mentoring member of the International John Maxwell Team, where she provides leadership development training and coaching for Fortune 500 businesses and individuals, equipping youth and adults with the skills to lead and excel through troubled times.